knowarunyadav/elevator_project/README.md

 [[_TOC_]]

+### Have explained everything in the video as well.

 # Basic Instructions
 This is some basic instructions to start the project
 - some commands to run in cli from projects directory where manage.py is present